Garrafao/Garrafao.github.io/index.md

 - **Adjustment of sense granularity for clustering on Word Usage Graphs**
 [Word Usage Graphs](https://www.ims.uni-stuttgart.de/data/wugs) represent uses of a word as nodes in a graph which are connected by weighted edges representing (human-annotated) semantic proximity.
 These can be clustered to infer word senses on the graph.
 Adjusting parameters on existing clustering approaches should allow to infer word senses of varying granularity.
 The process of the thesis shall be to review literature on sense granularity and clustering, create a small data set of word sense definitions with different granularities, and to evaluate clustering solutions obtained on the graphs against the data set.
 - **Comparison of visualization techniques for Word Usage Graphs**
 tba
+- **Estimation of Jensen Shannon Divergence for skewed probability distributions**
+tba

 </details>